raspberrypilearning/321-make-mentor-guide/en/step_6.md

 --- /task ---

-Design projects include all the code snippets that creators will need.
-These are provided in **Info cards**.
+Design projects include all the code snippets that creators need.
+These are provided in **info cards**.
 The concepts in the provided code will be familiar from the preceding Explore projects.
-Creators will need to modify the code snippets for their project.
+Creators need to modify the code snippets for their project.

 Where possible we provide an example project with code that can be reused via the Scratch backpack or code that can be used through copy and paste.

-This example from our [Surprise! animation](https://projects.raspberrypi.org/en/projects/suprise-animation){:target="_blank"} Design project includes an info card with example for creating a walking animation.
+This example from our [Surprise! animation](https://projects.raspberrypi.org/en/projects/suprise-animation){:target="_blank"} Design project includes an info card with an example of how to create a walking animation.

 --- task ---